Thiago (footballer, born 1984)

-Anderson Thiago de Souza (born 13 July 1984 in Brazill), known as just Thiago, is a Brazilian retired footballer.
+Anderson Thiago de Souza (born 13 July 1984 in Brazil), known as just Thiago, is a Brazilian retired footballer.

 Career

 After playing for Brazilian lower league sides Sport Club Corinthians Alagoano, Rio Branco Esporte Clube, and União São João Esporte Clube, de Souza signed for Borussia Dortmund, one of Germany's most successful teams.
 In his first season there, 2003/04, he was one of 7 Brazilians and failed to make an appearance for the club, before joining LA Galaxy in the American top flight, making 3 league appearances there.
 From LA Galaxy, de Souza stent the rest of his career in the Brazilian lower leagues.